cmeeren/Fling/README.md

 #### Helper to load multiple root entities with all child entities

-Given multiple root DTOs, the function below loads all child entities for all the root entities and calls your DTO-to-domain function to return the root entities.
+Given a computation to get multiple root DTOs, the function below loads all root and child entities in a transaction and calls your DTO-to-domain function to return the root entities.

 In all of the calls below, you specify a function to get the root ID given the child ID.
 Fling uses this to know which child entities belong to which roots.